ibexa/documentation-developer/docs/guide/http_cache.md

 fastcgi_param FASTLY_KEY "token"
 ```

-### Understanding stale cache
+### Understand stale cache

-Stale cache, or grace mode in Varnish, is when cache continues to be served when expired (by means of TTL or soft purge),
+Stale cache, or grace mode in Varnish, occurs when cache continues to be served when expired (by means of TTL or soft purge),
-or when the back-end server is not responding.
+or when the back-end server does not respond.

-This has several benefits for high traffic installations to reduce load to the back end.
+This has several benefits for high traffic installations to reduce load to the back-end.
-Instead of creating several concurrent requests for the same page to the back end,
+Instead of creating several concurrent requests for the same page to the back-end,
 the following happens when a page has been soft purged:

-- Next request hitting the cache will trigger an asynchronous lookup to a back end.
+- Next request hitting the cache will trigger an asynchronous lookup to a back-end.
 - If cache is still within grace period, first and subsequent requests for the content are served from cache,
-and don't wait for the asynchronous lookup to finish.
+and do not wait for the asynchronous lookup to finish.
 - The back-end lookup finishes and refreshes the cache so any subsequent requests get a fresh cache.

 By default, [[= product_name =]] always soft purges content on reverse proxies that support it (Varnish and Fastly),